DivineOmega/dates-timezone-conversion-trait/README.md

-# dates-timezone-conversion-trait
+# Dates Timezone Conversion Trait
-Automatically convert an Eloquent model's dates to and from the current user's timezone
+This package provides a trait that automatically converts an Eloquent model's dates to and from the current user's timezone.